 We tend to perceive our challenges in an instant by projecting our fears and experiences onto that challenge.
 This frequently results in errors in judgment that lead us to respond to the obstacle in a non-constructive way, even though we all know that assumptions and preconceived notions are often wrong.
 This tendency leads to overreactions and apprehension.

-When you approach your challenges with a solutions-focused mindset, it activates your brain’s creative process of examining alternative courses of action instead of staying trapped in false beliefs of why things can’t change, ultimately leading you to an even greater accomplishment.
+When you approach your challenges with a solutions-focused mindset, it activates your brain’s creative process of examining alternative courses of action instead of staying trapped in false beliefs about why things can’t change, ultimately leading you to an even greater accomplishment.

-Write down an obstacle that you’re facing on paper and put your negative feelings about it aside.
-With the emotion that is connected to the roadblock out of the way, you can view the challenge objectively.
-You can look at what you’ve done right, what you’ve done wrong, and create an action plan.
+Write down an obstacle you’re facing on paper and put your negative feelings about it aside.
+With the emotion connected to the roadblock out of the way, you can view the challenge objectively.
+You can look at what you’ve done right and wrong and create an action plan.

 Pick a challenge that is holding you back and draw a line down the middle of a piece of paper.
 On one side, write down the problem that is associated with the challenge.
 On the other side, write possible solutions.
 To come up with possible solutions, ask yourself a few questions:

-Doing this will help you cope more effectively with the challenges you face, which will reduce the number of roadblocks that are keeping you from achieving success.
-You cannot allow your success to be blocked by external forces because there is always a way to bypass any issue that you face–and the issue is most often a mental barrier that only you can control.
+Doing this will help you cope more effectively with the challenges you face, reducing the number of roadblocks that keep you from achieving success.
+You cannot allow your success to be blocked by external forces because there is always a way to bypass any issue you face–and the issue is most often a mental barrier that only you can control.

 4. Seek Out Mentors

 While you may think you can gain all of the knowledge that you need in books, the truth is, most authors don’t reveal everything about their experiences or struggles in the books that they write.
-Instead, making a personal connection with someone can boost your self-confidence and give you reassurance.
+Instead, making a personal connection with someone can boost your self-confidence and reassure you.